keithbuhler/keithbuhler.github.io/index.md

 ---

-Welcome to keithbuhler.com, an online hub for the pursuit of virtue and wisdom. [*The Buhler Report*](/blog) offers the recent news and timeless reflections in  pursuit of goodness, truth, and beauty.
+Welcome to keithbuhler.com, an online hub for pursuing wisdom through humility.

-Scroll down for the latest posts or explore some of the main categories:  [classical education](/categories/#Classical education-ref), [academic philosophy](/categories/#Philosophy-ref), and [conservative politics](/categories/#Politics-ref).
+[*The Buhler Report*](/blog) is a blog covering recent news and timeless reflections on a variety of topics.
+The main themes are [classical education](/categories/#Classical education-ref), [academic philosophy](/categories/#Philosophy-ref), and [conservative politics](/categories/#Politics-ref), high culture, and popular culture.

-Intrepid souls can explore the [sandbox](/sandbox/) for a variety of fun projects such as art, interviews with philosophers, and more.

-Leave a comment, share your thoughts, or let me know a topic you'd like to hear discussed.
+Intrepid souls can explore the [sandbox](/sandbox/) for a variety of fun projects including art, fiction, and interviews with philosophers.
+Leave a comment, share your thoughts, and let me know which topics you'd like to hear discussed.
 Thanks for visiting.

 -----------